 After making arrangements, soon the funeral home arrived to take her away.
 The service professionals were highly sensitive to our situation.
 It’s not every day that they have the privilege of attending to a grand matriarch in front of her full complement of loving family.
-She was treated with the great respect that she deserved.
+She was treated with the great respect she deserved.

 We were invited to say a final prayer for her before they took her body away.
 My siblings asked me to recite the St Francis of Assisi prayer they had all earlier appreciated so much.
 By then it had become familiar, and as we gathered around in a semi-circle, I vocalized this prayer a final time to the very best of my ability.
 It was another compelling moment of emotional unity between us, one of many we had shared during this most special vigil.

-We followed her silently in the dark, shuffling down the newly built ramp, attending to her in an admiring procession of deep respect.
+We followed her silently in the dark, shuffling down the newly built ramp, attending to her in an admiring procession of quiet respect.
 We watched her being gently loaded into the hearse under a starry sky.
 As she was being driven away, three cheers snapped like gunfire into the cold of the evening, a grand salute from her loving clan.
-We shouted our motto, “True and Free”, after her into the night.
+We shouted our motto, “True and Free,” after her into the night.

 We returned inside to my father, where we went about reminiscing on a life well lived.
-Dad filled us in on details of her history: especially of their courtship; of the famous punch in the gut she gave him the first time he tried to steal a kiss; of the time they were physically wrestling about the admiralty until an old officer finally told them pointedly to go out and get married.
-They hadn’t realized that they were in love before then.
+Dad filled us in on details of her history: especially of their courtship; of the famous punch in the gut she gave him the first time he tried to steal a kiss; of the time they were physically wrestling about the Admiralty until an old officer finally told them pointedly to go out and get married.
+They hadn’t realized they were in love before then.
 Just look at all of what that has brought.
 These tales are part of our family lore, stories we never get tired of hearing.
 He truly was like a moth to flame around her.
 It’s been an inspiration to watch their devotion to each other over their many years.

 Others visited her room, where I could smell her presence still.
-What before was taken for granted now became precious.
+What before was taken for granted, now became precious.
 This is an effect that will wear off but for just then, everywhere she had touched was a place to revisit her somehow; every scribble of hers on a notepad or letter became a treasured memento.

 It was a prayer from Ma.